Finishing touches make all the difference

 Electroplating works by electrolysis, which uses electricity to drive a chemical reaction.

-A mask exposing only those areas to be gilded is fixed to the coin.
-The coin is then dipped in gold based electrolyte solution.
+The coin is dipped in gold based electrolyte solution.
 During the process, particles from a positively charged gold ‘anode’ are deposited on the negatively charged silver ‘cathode’ (the exposed silver).
 The duration of the electric current determines how many microns of gold are applied to the coin.

 Antiquing was exclusively developed by The Perth Mint to give silver coins a unique look conveying the surface characteristics of an ancient artefact.
 It works particularly well when applied to coins celebrating themes from history and antiquity.